-The colours were laid out on the table along with some sample scarfs with combination of my colours.
+The colours were laid out on the table along with some sample scarfs with a combination of my colours.
 I then took photographs on my camera so I would have something to refer back to.
 We were all provided with workbooks with completed notes with thanks to our volunteers.
 Annie also a colour swatch book that was marked with my colours that I could cut out and stick on a card to take shopping with me.

 I left the Colour Therapy session feeling on top of the world.
-Just 4 hours with Annie and her amazing team of volunteers has had a huge impact on how I see my wardrobe, make up and jewellery.
+Just 4 hours with Annie and her amazing team of volunteers has had a huge impact on how I see my wardrobe, makeup and jewellery.
 Better still my shopping trips are not so much of an onerous event.